jflamy/owlcms4/docs/ResultDocuments.md

-From the `Result Documents` page, it is possible to get the various competition document.
+From the `Results` page, it is possible to get the various competition result documents.

 ![010_results](img/ResultDocuments/010_results.png)

-## Group Results
+## Session Results

-The Group Results button opens a page where all athletes are listed.
+The Session Results button opens a page where all athletes are listed.
 By selecting the group, the list is narrowed to the group.
 Clicking on an athlete brings up the athlete card, in case a correction is required.

-To produce the protocol sheet for a group
+There are two kinds of session results:

+- The "Registration Category" list shows each athlete *once*, under their registration category This it the traditional protocol result sheet.
+In a joint Junior and Senior championship, if an athlete is registered as a Junior, but is eligible to lift as a Senior, the athlete will show up as a Junior in this document.
+- The "Eligibility Category" list show the athletes multiple times if they are eligible to multiple categories.
+Using the same example, the athlete would show up twice, once as a Junior (with the ranking as a Junior) and once as a Senior (with the ranking as a Senior).

+In this example, we select the Registration Category, but the process is identical for Eligibility Categories.

 ![020_selectGroup](img/ResultDocuments/020_selectGroup.png)